How forward-thinking insurance companies are dealing with the paperwork crisis

 Companies understand that inefficiency costs money, but they may not realize how much.
 Inefficiencies can cost an organization as much as 20% to 30% of its annual revenue.
 These costs come from wasted time, reduced quality, and lowered morale.

 In simplest terms, inefficiency results when a business spends more money than is necessary to achieve the same results.
-Every time an employee has to correct a data entry error, time is wasted.
-Time that could have been spent processing another application or addressing a claim.
+Every time an employee has to correct a data entry error, time is wasted, time that could have been spent processing another application or addressing a claim.

 An inefficient process impacts customer satisfaction.
 It can lengthen the time it takes to respond to a customer.
-Data entry errors mean contacting the customer to correct the error, which further delays resolving a customer’s concern.
+Data entry errors mean contacting the customer to correct the error, further resolving a customer’s concern.

 Employees are left to address a frustrated customer who had to wait while the error was corrected.
 When inefficiencies are built into the system, employees become irritated at a process that does not work.
 The longer a company delays responding to process inefficiencies, the more irritated employees become.
 Eventually, that irritation turns into a poor performance that impacts customer satisfaction and the bottom line.